US military drops appeal of Hawaii order to drain fuel tanks - NewsBreak

 US military drops appeal of Hawaii order to drain fuel tanks

-HONOLULU — (AP) — The U.S. government on Friday dropped its appeals of a Hawaii order requiring it to remove fuel from a massive military fuel storage facility that leaked petroleum into the Navy's water system at Pearl Harbor last year.
+The U.S. government on Friday dropped its appeals of a Hawaii order requiring it to remove fuel from a massive military fuel storage facility that leaked petroleum into the Navy 's water system at Pearl Harbor last year.

 Attorneys for the U.S. Department of Defense notified the state and federal courts of its decision.
 The move comes more than a month after Defense Secretary Lloyd Austin said the military would permanently shut down the tanks and drain all of their fuel.